FortuneN/FineCodeCoverage/README.md

 ## Run settings defaults and merging

 Ms code coverage does provide a default Configuration / CodeCoverage element if not provided.
-It will also add some default exclusions if not present or merge them in unless you add the attribute mergeDefaults='false'.
+It will also add some default exclusions for ModulePaths, Attributes, Sources, Functions, and PublicKeyTokens if not present in inclusions or exclusions unless you add the attribute mergeDefaults='false'.
-For instance it Attributes exclude ExcludeFromCodeCoverageAttribute.
+For instance for Attributes it will exclude ExcludeFromCodeCoverageAttribute.

-If you are interested see ...\AppData\Local\FineCodeCoverage\msCodeCoverage_version\_\build\netstandard1.0\Microsoft.VisualStudio.TraceDataCollector.dll and the DynamicCoverageDataCollector.
+If you are interested in using DotPeek or Reflector against the Microsoft source code within ...\AppData\Local\FineCodeCoverage\msCodeCoverage_version\_\build\netstandard2.0\ there is the Microsoft.VisualStudio.TraceDataCollector.dll. see `DynamicCoverageDataCollector.OnInitialize` for the default configuration logic.
+The default config is in the resources of Microsoft.CodeCoverage.Core.

 ## Problems with ms code coverage